 - 173. EUROPEAN POLITICAL SYSTEMS.
 Three hours credit.
 A comparative functional analysis of the political systems of selected European nations, including Great Britain, France, West Germany, and the Union of Soviet Socialist Republics. - 176.
 INTERNATIONAL RELATIONS.
-Three hours credit.
-A study of the power relationships existing in a world of sovereign nation states at mid-century. - 218.
-RUSSIAN-AMERICAN RELATIONS.
-Two hours credit.
-An analysis of the contemporary political and economic relations between the United States and the Soviet Union; of zones of tension and conflict, areas of agreement and possible solutions to the controversies which currently make for strained relations between these world powers. - 275.
+Four hours credit.
+A study of the power relationships existing in a world of sovereign nation states at mid-century.

+- 218. RUSSIAN-AMERICAN RELATIONS.
+Two hours credit. - An analysis of the contemporary political and economic relations between the United States and the Soviet Union; of zones of tension and conflict, areas of agreement and possible solutions to the controversies which currently make for strained relations between these world powers. - 275.
 THE UNITED NATIONS.
 Three hours credit.
 The background and organization of the United Nations.
 Includes a detailed study of the six organic bodies of the United Nations and its subsidiary agencies. - 279.
 POLITICAL PARTIES.
+Three hours credit.

-Three hours credit.Prerequisite, PSCI 40.
+Prerequisite, PSCI 40.
 The organization and techniques of political parties in the United States, the voting behavior of the electorate and the problems relating to the machinery of representative democracy. - 280.
-REGIONAL AND SUPRANATIONAL POLITICAL ORGANIZ-ATIONS.
-Three hours credit.
-An analysis of some regional and supranational political organizations.
+REGIONAL AND SUPRANATIONAL POLITICAL ORGAN-IZATIONS.
+Four hours credit.

+Prerequisite, PSCI 176.
 An analysis of some regional and supranational political organizations, such as the North Atlantic Treaty Organization and the European Economic Community, and an evaluation of the role and significance of these organizations in international politics.

 - 377. CONSTITUTIONAL LAW.
 Five hours credit.

 Prerequisite, PSCI 40.
 The major sections and clauses of the Constitution as developed and interpreted by the courts and by leading writers in the field of constitutional law. - 379.
 SEMINAR IN INTERNATIONAL POLITICS.
 Three hours credit.
 Research and reports on selected topics.